-The Vallejo Housing Authority is not a troubled Public Housing Agency (PHA).
+The Housing Authority of the City of Vallejo is not a troubled Public Housing Agency (PHA).

 CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j)

 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
 91.220 (j); 91.320 (i)